 Whether you are moving to a new hostel or planning to share a living space and save some extra bucks out from your first job, there is one person you have to learn to live with – your roommate.
 Love it or hate it, she will probably be that one person with whom you are going to spend your maximum time.
 If your stars are extraordinarily favourable, you may get a good one.
 But believe me, the probability of happening the same is minimal.
-Be it every day clashing routines, a different understanding of what’s clean, or uninvited guests at unwanted times; there can be a lot to deal with.
+Be it every day clashing routines, a different understanding of what’s clean and what’s not, or uninvited guests at unwanted times; there can be a lot to deal with.

 When things get bad (or are getting bad), even her smallest of the act can annoy you to the core and the urge within to reciprocate can be very high.
 But, don’t take the route of revenge and instead, try talking to her about her actions.
 First things first, respond and discuss.
 Don’t overreact.